Ms. Josephine Bush

 Sis.
 Annie Mae Staley

-Funeral Services for Sis.
-Annie Mae Staley will be held 2:00pm Sunday, February 16, 2025 at the Bland Baptist Church, Johnston, SC.
-The Rev. Dr. Willie D. Abney, I is Pastor/ Eulogist and the Rev. Sammie Williams, Will officiate.
-Interment will follow in the Church Cemetery , Johnston, SC.
-Viewing will be 11:00am - 5:00pm Saturday at the Amos &Sons Funeral Home, Johnston, SC.
+Johnston, SC - Funeral Services for Sis.
+Annie Mae Staley will be held 2:00pm Sunday, February 16, 2025, at the Bland Baptist Church, Johnston, SC, where the Rev. Dr. Willie D. Abney, is Pastor/ Eulogist and the Rev. Sammie Williams, will officiate.
+Interment will follow in the Church Cemetery, Johnston, SC.
+Viewing will be 11:00am - 5:00pm Saturday at the Amos & Sons Funeral Home, Johnston, SC.

 Sis.
 Annie Mae Butler Staley, left this world and began her eternal rest on Monday February 10th, 2025.
 She was born in Saluda County, SC to the late George and Mattie (Bush) Butler on December 16th 1939.
 She received her formal education through Edgefield County Schools and is a 1960 graduate of Edgefield County High School.